Llangattock Lingoed – St Cadoc’s Church

 Architecture

-Inside, the presbytery was separated from the nave by a pointed arcade, in the northern wall of which there was a hagioscope (squint opening).
-It was probably used by choir priests to observe the priest at the main altar, as on the sides of the arcade there could be altars for praying for the souls of the dead.
-On the opposite side, a piscina was placed in the southern wall of the nave, and another was placed in the southern wall of the chancel.
-Until the 16th century, the space intended for ordinary believers was separated by therood screen from the presbytery.
-It was a wooden, richly decorated partition with an upper balcony to which led stairs in the thickened part of the northern wall.
+Inside the church, the chancel was separated from the nave by a pointed, chamfered arcade, in the northern wall of which a peeking hole (hagioscope) was placed.
+It was probably used to look on the priest at the main altar, as altars for praying for the souls of the deceased could have stood on the sides of the arcade.
+On the opposite side, in the southern wall of the nave, a piscina was placed, and another was set in the southern wall of the chancel.
+The space intended for ordinary worshippers until the 16th century was separated from the presbytery by a rood screen.
+It was a wooden, richly decorated partition with an upper balcony or loft, to which stairs led in the thickened part of the northern wall.
+The interior elevations of the church in the Middle Ages were covered with colorful figurative polychromes with a large share of red and yellow colors.
+The stained glass windows also added splendor, probably depicting not only simple patterns, but also figurative scenes.

 Current state

-The church is one of the best-preserved late medieval churches in Glamorgan, which have only undergone careful Victorian restoration.
-Thanks to this, the original roof truss, tracery and window jambs of the church have survived.
-Inside, on the southern wall of the nave, a valuable 15th-century fresco has been preserved, depicting St. George fighting a dragon and a piscina in the presbytery.
-Particularly valuable is the beam from the rood screen from the end of the 15th century, with intricate decorations of floral motifs.
+The church is one of the best preserved late medieval sacral buildings in Monmouthshire.
+It underwent only a sympathetic Victorian renovation, without major interference with the Gothic architecture.
+Thanks to this, the original roof truss, chancel arcade, tower arcade, tracery and window jambs of the church have survived.
+Inside, on the south wall of the nave, there is a valuable fresco from the 15th century, depicting St. George fighting the dragon, and a piscina in the chancel.
+A beam from the former rood screen from the late 15th century, with intricate decoration with plant motifs, has been also preserved.

 show this monument on map